 desired message and thereby confuse the public.

-• Promoted scientific spokespeople who misrepresent peer-reviewed scientific findings or cherry-pick facts in their attempts
+• Promoted scientific spokespeople who misrepresent peer-reviewed scientific findings or cherry-pick facts in their

-contributed to global warming and that human-caused warming will have serious consequences.
+has contributed to global warming and that human-caused warming will have serious consequences.

 • Attempted to shift the focus away from meaningful action on global warming with misleading charges about the need for

-• Used its extraordinary access to the Bush administration to block federal policies and shape government communications
+• Used its extraordinary access to the Bush administration to block federal policies and shape government

-on global warming.
+communications on global warming.

 Here’s what has happened under the Trump Administration regarding fossil fuel and climate change: